mco-gh/mco.dev/content/post/edu/protein.md

 +++
 categories = ["Education"]
 tags = ["AI, Science"]
-title = "[OGT] The biggest medical breakthrough you might not have heard about" date = "2024-11-30" coverImage = "/img/protein.jpg" draft = "true"
+title = "The biggest medical breakthrough you might not have heard about" date = "2024-11-30" coverImage = "/img/protein.jpg" draft = "true"